“Take 2 hours after eating. Avoid exposure to sunlight while taking this medication.”

 - Examine instructions.
 It is imperative to know how each medication should be taken (such as with or without food, if the pill can be broken or crushed, etc.), and what possible side effects may be expected.
 If any instructions are ambiguous, talk to the prescribing doctor immediately for explanation.
 Gather this information into one succinct report and review/update on a consistent basis.

 At Compassionate Nursing Services, our senior care staff are always available to ensure meds are taken precisely when and exactly how they’re prescribed, in conjunction with a full variety of tailored in-home care services to encourage older adults to remain safe, independent, and thriving.
-Reach out and speak with our experts in St. Louis senior care at 314-432-4312 for a complimentary in-home consultation to find out more!
+Reach out to us to set up a complimentary in-home consultation for an in home caregiver in St. Louis or the surrounding area at 314-432-4312.